queenisabaer/wishlist/README.md

   - Easily share the wish list by clicking on the button under the title of the wish list.
 This will open a modal with the link to copy.
   - Two buttons allow either editing or deleting the wish list.
   - Below these buttons are the details that you had to enter in the form to add the wish list.
   - In the 'Wishes' section, all items added to a wish list are displayed in cards containing the entered data.
 This includes either the uploaded image or a standard image, the name of the wish, price, priority, quantity, and a link where you can buy this item.
-The link is only displayed if one has been specified.
+The link is only displayed if one has been specified and opens in a new tab.
 If the user has not added any items yet, they will be alerted by a note under the 'Add a wish' button.
 External users receive a slightly modified version of this message, which informs them that no items have been added yet.
+All wishes are sorted by priority, with high priority at the top.
   - The 'Add a Wish' button opens a modal in which you can then add items.
   - The items are displayed in cards containing the entered data.
   - A link below the wishes enables the user to return to the overview of all wish lists.